Alejandro5133/Alex9182/README.md

 https://github.com/Alejandro5133/Alex9182/blob/main/Diagrams/Network_Diagram.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+elk-playbook.yml

 This document contains the following details:
 - Description of the Topologu